kape1395/ebi_mc2/README.md

 # `ebi_mc2`

 Mif Cluster v2 queue implementation for Erlang Biosensor simulation coordinator (EBI).
-This module is based on the erlang's SSH chanel implementation [1].
-The notes on coniguring such connections are provided along with the [server side scripts][priv/cluster/README.md].
+This module is based on the erlang's [SSH chanel implementation][1].
+The notes on coniguring such connections are provided along with the [server side scripts][2].

 ## Manual startup